cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-checksums.md

 ## Description

-`pg_checksums` is a standard PostgreSQL utility that you can use to check, enable, or disable data checksums in a Greenplum Database cluster.
+`pg_checksums` is a standard PostgreSQL utility that you can use to check, enable, or disable data checksums in a Cloudberry Database cluster.
 The server must be shut down cleanly before running `pg_checksums`.
-When verifying checksums, Greenplum Database returns the exit status zero if there are no checksum errors, and returns nonzero if it detects at least one checksum failure.
-When enabling or disabling checksums, Greenplum returns a nonzero exit status if the operation failed.
+When verifying checksums, Cloudberry Database returns the exit status zero if there are no checksum errors, and returns nonzero if it detects at least one checksum failure.
+When enabling or disabling checksums, Cloudberry returns a nonzero exit status if the operation failed.

-When verifying checksums, Greenplum Database scans every file in the cluster.
+When verifying checksums, Cloudberry Database scans every file in the cluster.
 When enabling checksums, every file in the cluster is rewritten in-place.
 Disabling checksums only updates the `pg_control` file.

 ## Options